 Input field Description Heartbeats Specify how you want to test the state of the connection by adding tests.
 The default settings contain a ping test with the Google server (8.8.8.8).
 Click Add to add another test to the list.
-For more information on configuring the reachability test, see Heartbeat Settings on page 72.
+For more information on configuring the reachability test, see Heartbeat Settings on page 77.
 You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
-For more information, see lcons and buttons on page 24.
+For more information, see lcons and buttons on page 26. () If an IPv6 option has been set under Type , only IPv6 values can be entered here.
 Use as backup connection Optional: Select this check box to configure this connection as a backup Internet connection.
 Backup connections Select any backup connection you wish to assign to the connection and specify its Priority .
 If the current connection fails, your LANCOM R&S ® Unified Firewall switches to the available backup connection with the highest priority.
 Click Add to add the backup connection to the list.
 You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
-For more information, see lcons and buttons on page 24.
+For more information, see lcons and buttons on page 26.
 If you edit a backup connection, a check mark appears on the right of the entry.
 You have to click the check mark before being able to save the settings of the backup connection.